mcrio/Mcrio.IdentityServer.On.RavenDb/Readme.md

         /* If true sets expires metadata so that we can use RavenDB auto cleanup functionality for expired documents */ "SetRavenDbDocumentExpiresMetadata": true,
         "TokenCleanup": {
-            /* If true enabled token cleanup background server */ /* Suggested way is to set to false and to go with the RavenDB auto cleanup of expired documents */ "EnableTokenCleanupBackgroundService": false,
+            /* If true enables token cleanup background service */ /* Suggested way is to false and to go with the RavenDB auto cleanup of expired documents */ "EnableTokenCleanupBackgroundService": false,
             "CleanupIntervalSec": 60,
             "CleanupStartupDelaySec": 30,